Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Kale

 It’s pretty well known now that kale is one of the healthiest vegetables we can eat.
-Some people might be getting sick of all the media attention this veggie is getting, but you should remember that for an excellent reason.
-Think about it just 100 grams of Kale contains a crazy amount of vitamin C. It has 200% of the daily recommended vitamin C value and vitamin A 199%.
+Some people might be growing tired of all the media attention this vegetable is receiving, but you should remember that it’s for an excellent reason.
+Think about it, just 100 grams of Kale contains a crazy amount of vitamin C. It contains 200% of the daily recommended vitamin C value and 199% of the daily recommended vitamin A value.
 But also light amounts of calcium, vitamin B-6, potassium, magnesium, Protein, and iron.

 Sweet Potato Noodles with Kale and Walnut Sage Sauce [Vegan]